TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 Directory to store program state.

-*This directory is used to save download queue, history, information about fetched RSS feeds, statistics, etc.*
+*This directory is used to save the download queue, history, information about fetched RSS feeds, statistics, etc.*

 !!! success ""